 Emphasizing preventive care, such as immunizations and screenings, reduces long-term healthcare burdens by addressing potential issues before they escalate.

-Analytics tools allow providers to measure performance, predict patient risks, and tailor interventions effectively, ensuring better outcomes.
+Analytics tools enable providers to measure performance, predict patient risks, and tailor interventions effectively, resulting in improved outcomes.

 Feature | Value-Based Care (VBC) | Fee-for-Service (FFS) |